 If you file a mass tort in a state court, it will not be part of a MDL.
 James Coulter of The Law Offices of James B. Coulter can advise you on which approach could be more beneficial for your particular case.

 Florida Rules of Civil Procedure — These rules were adopted in March 1954, and this legal document contains 82 separate rules that can be amended with the approval of the Florida Supreme Court.
 New rules can also be added with approval from the high court.
 You can learn more about the procedures associated with mass tort and class action lawsuits on this website.

 Mass Torts | American Bar Association (ABA) Section of Litigation — This section of the ABA website is dedicated entirely to mass torts.
 It is regularly updated with the latest news and developments, articles, announcements, roundtables, and sound advice.
 You can also learn more about the Mass Torts Committee.

 Did you sustain serious injuries or was your loved one killed after using a dangerous or defective product?
 You should make sure that you have experienced and knowledgeable legal counsel.

 James Coulter is a personal injury attorney who is licensed in state courts throughout Florida as well as United States District Court for the Middle District of Florida.
 The Law Offices of James B. Coulter represents clients on a contingency fee basis, which means that you will pay nothing for any fees accumulated during the legal process if we do not get you a financial award.

-The Law Offices of James B. Coulter represents clients all over the greater Melbourne area, including communities in Brevard County, Volusia County, Seminole County, Osceola County, Orange County, and Indian River County.
+The Law Offices of James B. Coulter, centrally located in Brevard County FLorida, represents clients all over the state of FLorida area, including communities in Brevard County, Volusia County, Seminole County, Osceola County, Orange County, and Indian River County and all other counties in Florida.
 We will review your case when you call (321) 586-9944 or send us an online message today to schedule a free, no-obligation consultation.